-Save Money by Increasing Attic Insulation in Buffalo
+Save Money with Attic Insulation Installation in Buffalo

 Having the proper amount of insulation in your attic can make your Buffalo home more comfortable throughout the seasons.
 Higher energy efficiency could also help you save money on utility costs.

 Do you have the proper amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. are underinsulated.
 If every home in the country was appropriately insulated to today’s building code, the Boston University School of Public Health discovered it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes annually!